About Bing West

 About Owen West

 Owen attended Harvard University on an ROTC scholarship and rowed for the nationally ranked varsity heavyweight crew team.
 He served for six years in the Marine Corps and led an infantry platoon, an infantry company, and a reconnaissance platoon before departing as a captain to attend Stanford Business School.
-At Stanford, he was co-president of his class and the CEO of Challenge for Charity, the nation’s largest business school 501(c)3.
-Upon graduation, he joined Goldman, Sachs as an energy trader.
-He is presently the head of Global Natural Gas Trading and co-head of Global Power Trading.
-He is the founder of the firm’s Veterans Network.
+Upon graduation, he joined Goldman, Sachs as an energy trader, and is presently a Partner and co-head of the firm’s veterans’ network.

-Owen has taken three leaves-of-absence in his 19 years with Goldman.
+Owen has taken three leaves-of-absence in his 14 years with Goldman.
 In 2001, he attempted the North Face of Mount Everest, turning back above 28,000 feet.
 In 2003, he took a leave of absence and joined 1st Force Reconnaissance Company for Operation Iraqi Freedom.
-In 2004, he visited the Marines outside Fallujah as a reporter for Slate.com.
+In 2004, he visited the Marines outside Fallujah as a reporter.
 In 2006-2007, he led a small U.S. advisor team to an Iraqi infantry company on an outpost in Anbar Province.